-This tour offers the opportunity to learn how and why Wild Ken Hill introduced Norfolk’s first population of beavers for hundreds of years.
-You’ll go into the 50 acre enclosure with an expert guide and see just how the four spectacular mammals are tailoring the landscape to their choosing, and creating habitat for myriad other species.
+This tour offers the opportunity to learn how and why Wild Ken Hill introduced Norfolk’s first population of Beavers for hundreds of years.
+You’ll go into the 50 acre enclosure with an expert guide and see just how the four spectacular mammals and their kits are tailoring the landscape to their choosing, and creating habitat for myriad other species.

-Wandering through the tangly and wet woodland, you’ll be able to see the intricate dams and structures they have created, the highly visible signs of their feeding, and maybe the other wildlife including ducks, birds, water voles who are enjoying sharing a home with this keystone species.
+Wandering through the tangly and wet woodland, you’ll be able to see the intricate dams and structures they have created, the highly visible signs of their feeding, and maybe the other wildlife including deer, ducks, birds, water voles who are enjoying sharing a home with this ecosystem engineer.

 Whilst the beavers are occasionally out and about in the day, they are nevertheless largely nocturnal so it is unlikely you will be able to make their actual acquaintance.
-Your guide will regale the times they were lucky enough to see the creatures out on their daily patrol, the excitement as the beavers were released into the new enclosure, and why it’s so important that we reinstate this animal in the UK.
+Your guide will regale the times they were lucky enough to see the creatures out on their daily patrol, the latest beaver gossip of romance and breeding, and why it’s so important that we reinstate this animal in the UK.

 AM/PM: Beavers takes place in the morning or afternoon